 Choose brands that start at 18 speeds, do not settle for less.

 Last but not least, rider weights and style of riding.
-Performance bikes are generally light weight and suitable for riders up to 85kg especially with the faster bikes with performance spokes.
-The main stream brands usually specify a rider weight up to 105kg.
+Performance bikes are generally light weight and suitable for riders up to 105kg.
 If you are heavy and ride on rough roads, you will see undue stress on ball bearings in your hubs, possible spoke breakages, accelerated joint degradation (creaks, sounds, unnecessary freeplay on adjustable parts).
 Please consider the safety aspects for yourself when you are cycling and opt for a bike to suit.
-Terns have models that take 115kg

 Don’t forget about warranty and local support.
 Unless otherwise stated, the folding brands we carry have a 2 year warranty on frame and folding joints (Tern, Bickerton and Dahon offer 5 years while Bike Friday offer lifetime), so ask.

-We are here Monday to Saturday, 12 noon to 730pm (closed on Sundays and Public Holidays).
-Please come in and see what we have to offer.
+We are here Monday to Saturday, 12 noon to 7pm (closed on Sundays and Public Holidays).
 Nothing beats spending some time to try, discuss and understand your choices before you buy.
 Come by and visit us.
 A folding bike that suits your lifestyle awaits you!